-Beginning in 1980, the Pinellas County school district developed a Family Life Education Council which was tasked with creating a comprehensive family life education curriculum for middle school.
+Beginning in 1980, the Pinellas County school district developed its Family Life Education Council, which was tasked with creating a comprehensive family-life education curriculum for middle school.
 The curriculum was first piloted in schools in 1982 and included instruction on sex education, anatomy, "venereal disease," and birth control.
 Parents had to provide permission for their child to receive the sex education component of the curriculum.
 Along with class instruction for students, the district provided parent education programs during the evenings.
 In addition, all teachers implementing the curriculum were required to receive 30 hours of staff development to teach sex education.

-In 1984, the Family Life Education Council was replaced by the Family Life Education Committee, whose role it was to approve outside presenters, train speakers, and review supplemental audio-visual materials for instruction.
-The committee still exists today and carries out the speaker approval process for the district.
-Pinellas County teachers are still required to complete 30 hours of Family Life Education Training implemented by the school district in order to teach such instruction.
-90

-In Pinellas County schools, students receive age-appropriate human sexuality education beginning in fifth grade as an aspect of human growth and development instruction.
-In middle school, grades six through eight, and high school, grades nine through 12, such instruction is provided in health class.
-The district uses a combination of locally developed lessons and supplemental instructional materials, including videos, booklets, and approved outside speakers, to provide the information.
+In 1984, the Family Life Education Committee replaced the Family Life Education Council.
+Its role was to approve outside presenters, train speakers, and review supplemental audio-visual materials for instruction.
+The committee still exists today and carries out the speaker-approval process for the district.
+Pinellas County teachers are still required to complete 30 hours of Family Life Education Training implemented by the school district in order to teach such instruction.88 district uses a combination of locally developed lessons and supplemental instructional materials, including videos, booklets, and approved outside speakers, to provide the information.
 In fifth grade, human growth and development education addresses topics related to human sexuality, including the "male and female reproductive systems," "bodily changes that occur during puberty," and "AIDS awareness."
 Middle school human sexuality education in sixth grade includes, among other topics, a discussion of the "emotional, social, and physical changes occurring during adolescence," male and female reproductive systems, the stages of pregnancy and fetal development, the "causes, transmission, and prevention of AIDS," and "the benefits of sexual abstinence."
 Eighth grade instruction covers definitions of masculinity and femininity, "respectful sexual behavior," "sexual abstinence," "consequences of teenage pregnancy," and "sexually transmitted diseases, including AIDS."
 Instruction also includes a one-day lesson on "the effectiveness of condoms to reduce the risk of some STDs."